Satisfying the Restricted Isometry Property with the Optimal Number of Rows and Slightly Less Randomness: Introduction

 There is a long line of work that considers a construction where each row of $\Phi$ is a random row of a Fourier or Walsh-Hadamard matrix~\cite{CT06, RV08, CGV13, B14, HR17}.
 Such constructions use $O(Q\log(N))$ bits of randomness.
 The analysis due to Haviv and Regev~\cite{HR17}, and later improved by~\cite{BDJR21}, obtain the best-known bound on the number of rows $Q = O(k\log(N)\log^2(k))$.
 However, it is known that when the rows are obtained from a Walsh-Hadamard matrix, the number of rows must be $Q = \Omega(k \log(N) \log(k))$~\cite{BLLMR19}.
 Thus, such constructions can not achieve the optimal number of rows that constructions with independent entries can.

 Another choice of construction allows for the entries of $\Phi$ to come from a $O(Q)$-wise independent distribution.
 Combining the analysis of~\cite{CW09} with~\cite{BDDW08}, a slight modification to the analysis for independent entries holds for $O(Q)$-wise independent entries.
 In particular, one can let $Q$ be the optimal $O(k\log(N/k))$.
-Standard constructions of $O(Q)$-wise independent random variables when $Q = O(k\log(N/k))$ require $O(k\log(N/k) \log(N k \log(N/k))))$ bits of randomness.
-This was slightly improved using in~\cite{KN10} to a construction that requires only $O(k\log(N/k) \log(k\log(N/k)))$ random variables.
+Standard constructions of $O(Q)$-wise independent random variables when $Q = O(k\log(N/k))$ require $O(k\log(N/k) \log(N))$ bits of randomness.
+This was slightly improved in~\cite{KN10} to a construction that requires only $O(k\log(N/k) \log(k\log(N/k)))$ bits of randomness.

 Finally, a third line of work uses pseudorandom properties of the Legendre symbol.
-This approach uses $O(k\log(N)\log(k\log(k)))$ bits of randomness, but requires $Q = O(k\log(N)\log^2(k))$ rows~\cite{BFFM16}.
+This approach uses $O(k\log(N)\log(k))$ bits of randomness, but requires $Q = O(k\log(N)\log^2(k))$ rows~\cite{BFFM16}.

 In this note, we use almost $O(Q)$-wise independent distributions when $Q = O(k \log(N/k))$ to show that that $O(k \log(N/k)\log(k))$ random bits is enough to construct a matrix that satisfies the restricted isometry property.
-This is the least amount of randomness used among all randomized constructions listed above.
+This is the least amount of randomness used among all randomized constructions with the optimal number of rows listed above.
+However, when $k \sim N^c$ for some constant $c$ for example, this recovers the result in~\cite{KN10} as $\log(k) = \Theta(\log(N))$ in this case.

 The pseudorandom properties of the almost $O(Q)$-wise independent distributions that we use are similar to the pseudorandom properties of the Legendre symbol used in~\cite{BFFM16}.
 Compared to~\cite{KN10} and~\cite{BFFM16}, our proof is arguably simpler.
 However, it is conjectured that the Legendre symbol can be used to construct deterministic RIP matrices, something that is not true for the techniques in this note.

-\begin{theorem} There exists a distribution of $Q \times N$ matrices for $Q = O_{\eta}(k\log(N/k))$ that can be sampled efficiently using $O_\eta(k\log(k)\log(N/k))$ bits of randomness such that a sample $\Phi$ from this distribution satisfies the $(k, \eta)$-restricted isometry property with high probability. \end{theorem}
+\begin{theorem} There exists a distribution of $Q \times N$ matrices for $Q = O(k\log(N/k)\eta^{-2})$ that can be sampled efficiently using $O(k\log(k)\log(N/k))$ bits of randomness such that a sample $\Phi$ from this distribution satisfies the $(k, \eta)$-restricted isometry property with high probability. \end{theorem}

 The proof of this theorem follows the same structure as~\cite{CW09} with~\cite{BDDW08} when the entries of $\Phi$ come from a truly $O(Q)$-wise independent distribution.
 In particular, one focuses on the more general question of constructing a matrix $\Phi$ that is a Johnson-Lindenstrauss projection.
 That is, one shows that for any fixed unit vector $x$